 Most people think of golden retrievers as happy, energetic dogs, and this is almost always true.
 From puppyhood straight through to senior age, golden retrievers are excited to do things and be with you, and that energy is easily spent on a nice long hike.

 Because they are strong and medium-large in size, they will easily keep up with you and can tolerate at least as long a hike as you can, if not longer.
-This strength also allows them to carry some weight, which can be useful on a trek; they can even wear a backpack and carry their own waterOpens in a new tab. on hikes.
+This strength also allows them to carry some weight, which can be useful on a trek; they can even wear a backpack and carry their own water on hikes.

 Golden retrievers are also fairly easy to train, because they have enough intelligence to learn well while also being motivated by their strong drive to please their owner.
 This means that the potential behavioral issues which can interfere with a hike, such as pulling, prey drive, reactivity to other dogs, and so on, can easily be eliminated with a golden retriever.